 These are BlueCans, my favorite water to store.
 Yes, it’s expensive, but totally worth the cost since it will last 50 years.
-If you have a question on the 50 years, please check out this website: BlueCan.com.
+If you have a question about the 50 years, please check out this website: BlueCan.com.
 The cheapest place to purchase these cans is Brownell’s.

 2. Food Storage

 Food storage is a must to keep our family fed and nourished.
 I personally don’t worry about the calories in the food I purchase for short-term or long-term storage.
 Here’s the deal, I buy what Mark and I will eat.
 Truth be known, we do not count calories today, so I buy the food we will eat.
 Simple, right?
-Why buy and store food you haven’t tried before, or food you tried and really don’t like, but think it’s easy to store and use.
+Why buy and store food you haven’t tried before, or food you tried and really don’t like, but think it’s easy to store and use?

 Where Do I Start

-Here’s my Where do I start printable I hand out at classes I teach about food storage.
+Here’s my Where do I Start printable I hand out at classes I teach about food storage.
 It’s simple, you write down what you eat for each meal for seven days.
 Easy peasy.
 You don’t have to buy #10 cans for all your food storage.
 I recommend starting with the basics, the food you eat every day.
 You don’t need to invest in a pallet of food storage that tastes like cardboard.
 If that works for you, go for it.
 It does not work for me or my budget.

-A freeze-dried #10 can lasts longer and tastes great.
+A freeze-dried #10 can last longer and tastes great.
 Yes, they are more expensive, but you can eat the food right out of the can.
 I love freeze-dried fruits and vegetables.
 Remember, one can at a time.
 These cans have a longer shelf-life, typically.
 Every manufacturer states the shelf-life for their respective products.

 Dehydrated food needs to be cooked, but it’s less expensive in #10 cans.
 It also has a shorter shelf-life, typically.
 Every manufacturer states the shelf-life.
 They are great for soups and casseroles.

 Beans, rice, and baking staples are critical.
-If you can make bread, crackers, pancakes or biscuits you can survive.
+If you can make bread, crackers, pancakes, or biscuits you can survive.
 This is why you need to live in a neighborhood with like-minded people.
-Hopefully, everyone has skills to bring to the table when a disaster hits in your neighborhood.
+Hopefully, everyone has the skills to bring to the table when a disaster hits in your neighborhood.
 Please discuss water-food storage tips with each other.